VulcanJS/vulcan-docs/source/groups-permissions.md

 The `canUpdate` property takes an array of the names of the groups that can edit a given field.
 For more fine-grained permissions `canRead`, `canCreate`, and `canUpdate` can also take a function that returns a boolean as argument.

 Note that there is no `canDelete` field-level check because any user who has the ability to modify a field's value also has the ability to erase its contents.

+Also, field-level checks will only proceed if the document-level check first passes.
+This means that while you can make them more restrictive (“regular users can edit their own posts, but only admins can edit a post's status”) you can't do the opposite (“only admins can edit posts, but regular users can edit a post's title”).